wp-plugins/candidate-application-form/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add a candidate application form to a job vacancy post, which allows the candidate to apply for the vacancy.
+This plugin allows you to easily add a candidate application form to a job vacancy post, which allows the candidate to apply for the vacancy.

 == Description ==
-Where an organisation would like to advertise job vacancies on their website, posting vacancy adverts to wp-posts is a convenient way to manage a list of vacancies on your wp website. <br><br> **Candidate Application Form** is a simple Plugin that will allow an Admin to easily add an application form to any WordPress post.
-The form will enable a potential candidate to apply for the advertised job vacancy. <br><br>By default the Plugin is configured to request the candidate enters information into a fixed set of compulsory fields: <br><br>*FirstName*<br>*LastName*<br>*Telephone*<br>*Mobile*<br>*Email Address*<br><br>*The candidate MUST also attach a CV document* (Word or PDF format only) <br><br>An additional (optional) field allows the candidate to enter *Additional Information* to support their job application. <br><br>*Flaxlands Consulting* originally built the Candidate Application Form Plugin to send candidate application details to the API of our applicant tracking software – Interview Coordinator http://interviewcoordinator.com .
-However as part of our development and testing procedure we created an alternative method which will simply send an email notification, instead of using HTTP requests to communicate with the API.
-The email contains all the candidate application information and an attached CV document. <br><br>We got some feedback that this option might be useful for people who do not yet have an applicant tracking database or if they do, but it does not have a suitable API.
-We therefore released the Email notification version of Candidate Application Form as a free Plugin under the GPF license. <br><br>The FULL version of the Candidate Application Form will allow the Admin to edit the fields displayed on the application form and upload up to 3 associated documents, instead of 1.
-The FULL version can also be configured to communicate with any appropriate remote API.
-Please refer to http://responsecoordinator.com
+Posting vacancy adverts as wp-posts is a convenient way to manage a list of job vacancies on your WordPress website. <br><br> **Candidate Application Form** is a simple Plugin that will allow you to easily attach a form to each post and will enable a candidate to apply for the vacancy. <br><br>*Flaxlands Consulting* originally built the *Candidate Application Form* Plugin to fully integrate any WordPress website with our applicant tracking database - Interview Coordinator (http://www.interviewcoordinator.com).
+However, as part of our development and testing procedures, we also created a test plugin which simply sends a notification email containing the candidate details, along with a CV attachment.<br><br>We got some feedback which indicated that the test plugin might be useful for people who have yet to link their website with a dedicated applicant tracking system and therefore released the *Email notification* version of *Candidate Application Form* as a free Plugin under the GPF license. <br><br>In the free version the application form is limited to a fixed number of fields and will require the candidate to enter the following details: <br><br>*FirstName*<br>*LastName*<br>*Telephone*<br>*Mobile*<br>*Email Address*<br><br>*The candidate MUST also attach a CV document* (Word or PDF format only) <br><br>You can also add an optional field which allows the candidate to enter *Additional Information* in support of their application. <br><br>The FULL version of the Candidate Application Form will allow the wp admin to add and edit the number and type of fields displayed on the application form.
+You can also allow a candidate to attach up to 3 associated application documents. <br><br>Where applications require candidates to enter large amounts of detailed information we have also added a function which allows candidates to first download, then complete and submit an editbale PDF file as part of their application.<br><br>The FULL version can also be configured to communicate with any appropriate API.
+For further details about the paid version of *Candidate Application Form* please refer to http://responsecoordinator.com/?portfolio=wordpress-plugins  .

 == Installation ==
 * From the WP admin panel, click "Plugins" -> "Add new".<br><br>